 weepin' and cryin’ cause nobody loves her.

-Rise Sally rise wipe your weepin’ eyes>br> put your hands on your hip,
+Rise Sally rise wipe your weepin’ eyes>br>

 and let your backbone slip.